open-contracting/european-union-support/README.md

 ## Design

 * Label keys are expected to change less frequently than labels.
 The code therefore focuses on label keys.
 * XML schema are expected to change more frequently than the XML they describe (e.g. reordering and refactoring).
-However, no XML samples provided by the Publication Office or generated from XSD by tools like Oxygen XML Editor describe the same range of possibilities as described by XML schema.
+However, no XML samples provided by the Publication Office or generated from XSD by tools like Oxygen describe the same range of possibilities as described by XML schema.
 The code therefore generates its own eccentric samples.

 ## Exploration